jpulgarin/django-tokenapi/README.md

 You can change the number of days that a token is valid for by setting `TOKEN_TIMEOUT_DAYS` in `settings.py`.
 The default is `7`.

-If you User model has an `is_active` flag, the authentication logic will not allow inactive users to authenticate.

 Usage
 -----